gerhard-boden/dimaip.github.io/_posts/2015-11-15-your-filename.md

 So I must say that idea of combining best from two worlds, solid content managment with modern web apps really payed off.

 The whole thing is running pretty fast on a 5$ Digital Ocean plan.
 I get about 120ms response from Neos API and 350ms TTFB for the whole app.
-The app feels very responsive thanks to server-side rendering: it does not have to wait for JS code to load, and time to paint is under 2s.
+The app feels very responsive thanks to server-side rendering: it does not have to wait for JS code to load, and time to paint is under 2s. `(NOTE: the part about server-side-rendering is a bit confusing for me.
+I thought Neos is just the data repository and React is handling the JSON and taking care of the rendering)`

 But the thing that makes my heart most warm every time I integrate Neos in any project, is contemplating the editors happiness, and I'm really glad that I can retain this experince even in a cold single page application world =)